Banff in October: Here’s All You Need to Know

 Moraine Lake the first week of October

-It’s hard to know the exact date Parks Canada shuts down the Moraine Lake access road as it changes every year.
-Typically it is right after the first substantial snowfall.
-Last year this was on October 13th.
+It’s hard to know the exact date Parks Canada will shut down the Moraine Lake access road as it changes every year.
+Typically it is right after the first substantial snowfall, in 2023 it was scheduled to close October 9th, and we can expect around the same in 2024.
+After this date (October 10th onwards), no more vehicles will be allowed to drive on the road, this includes the private tour companies and the Moraine Lake shuttle provided by Parks Canada.

 Things to do in Banff in October